safetyAI/ChatSafetyAI/README.md

 - [ ] advanced voice mode
 - [ ] image generation

+### 06-10-26
+- custom DB improvement: timestamps for when individual files were last uploaded and indexing was last run

 ### 06-07-2026
 - UI improvement: Conversation dropdown menu now showing when the number of conversations is small
 - Avatar button now showing properly on mobile devices